abhilashjp/lookupapp/blog/guide-to-vat-vies.md

 title: VAT VIES - A Comprehensive Guide for Businesses in Europe – Benefits, Disadvantages, and Things to Note
 authors: [abhilashjp]
 tags: [VAT VIES]
-keywords: [EU VAT name,VAT number, VAT format, VAT Regex, Tax Identification number local name]
+keywords: [VIES VAT validation, VIES VAT number validation, VIES VAT checker, VAT validation tool, European VAT validation, Cross-border VAT validation, EU VAT compliance, VAT information exchange system, VAT fraud prevention, VAT transparency, VAT accuracy, VAT compliance tool]
 description: VAT VIES is a mandatory platform for businesses operating in the EU that engage in intra-Community supplies of goods and services and distance selling.
 This guide provides an overview of its purpose, benefits, disadvantages, registration process, compliance requirements, and things to note

 ---